flowdee/hearthstone-cards/hearthstone-cards-for-wordpress/README.txt

 = How does the plugin work? =

-The plugin searches for the name of familiar Hearthstone cards and automatically adds an overlay to them.
+The plugin searches for Hearthstone card names within brackets e.g. [Druid of the Claw] and automatically adds an overlay to them.

 == Screenshots ==